Botox For Teeth Grinding?

 3. Behavior Therapy

-This therapy helps you discover what behaviors you have that lead to Bruxism and they are addressed accordingly.
+This therapy helps you discover what behaviors you have that lead to Bruxism, and then, they are addressed accordingly.
 The therapy may include help in positioning your tongue in a way that prevents teeth grinding.

 4. Dental Correction